Back to Blog

 What they bought was a story people would tell each other — at law firm coffee machines, on commutes, in posts like this one.
 Free distribution.
 Genuine emotional response.
 A category that previously thought of itself as serious and dry suddenly associated with something charming and self-aware.

 That's the trade every founder should be making right now, at whatever scale you can afford.
-You probably can't hire Jude Law.
-But you can do the equivalent — find the unexpected, human, slightly-too-bold thing that signals you understand the world your customer lives in.
+I suspect you can't afford Jude Law.
+But you can do the equivalent.
+Find the unexpected, human, slightly-too-bold thing that signals you understand the world your customer lives in.

 In a world where everyone can build, the founder who can tell wins.